zeekay/workpool/README.md

 See more example usage in [example.ts](./example/convex/example.ts).

+### Configuring the Workpool

+Check out the [docstrings](./src/client/index.ts), but notable options include:

+- `maxParallelism`: How many actions/mutations can run at once within this pool.
+- `retryActionsByDefault`: Whether to retry actions that fail by default.
+- `defaultRetryBehavior`: The default retry behavior for enqueued actions.

+You can override the retry behavior per-call with the `retry` option.

+### Options for enqueueing work

+See the [docstrings](./src/client/index.ts) for more details, but notable options include:

+- `retry`: Whether to retry the action if it fails.
+Overrides defaults.
+  If it's set to `true`, it will use the `defaultRetryBehavior`.
+  If it's set to a custom config, it will use that (and do retries).
+- `onComplete`: A mutation to run after the function finishes.
+- `context`: Any data you want to pass to the `onComplete` mutation.
+- `runAt` and `runAfter`: Similar to `ctx.scheduler.run*`, allows you to schedule the work to run later.
+By default it's immediate.

+### Retry behavior

+The retry options work like this:

+- The first request runs as it's scheduled.
+- If it fails, it will wait _around_ `initialBackoffMs` and then try again.
+- Each subsequent retry waits `initialBackoffMs * base^<retryNumber - 1>`.
+- The standard base is 2.
+- The actual wait time uses "jitter" to avoid all retries happening at once, if they all failed at the same time.

+You can override the retry behavior per-call with the `retry` option.

 ## Optimizations with and without Workpool

 The benefit of Workpool is that it won't fall over if there are many jobs